- Last updated: 05 January 2021

 In addition, some people with specific serious health conditions are considered to be ‘clinically extremely vulnerable’.
-If you are in this group you should take extra precautions, such as only going outside for medical appointments and exercise, and minimising contact with others as much as possible.
+If you are in this group you should take extra precautions and follow ‘shielding’ advice, such as only leaving your house for medical appointments and minimising contact with others as much as possible.
 This means you should not go to the shops or a pharmacy and should avoid all non-essential travel.

 Being extremely vulnerable includes people with severe respiratory conditions, specific cancers, chronic kidney disease and other serious health conditions.
 If you’re identified in this group, you’ll receive a letter from the NHS explaining the latest guidance and support that’s available to help you.

 Support for the extremely vulnerable includes priority access to online supermarket delivery slots and an online tool to let your local council know if you need help.
 You can also contact the NHS Volunteer Responders if you need help getting to a medical appointment or for other essential support.
 Or call 0808 196 3646 between 8am and 8pm.

 If you haven’t already been identified as extremely vulnerable, and you think that you should, you can register for support here.

 If you live by yourself, you may be able to form a ‘support bubble’ with another household – even if carers visit you to provide support or you are classed as extremely clinically vulnerable.

 Being in a support bubble means you can have close contact with the other household you’re linked with.
 You can visit their house and stay the night, for instance.
 You should continue to follow social distancing guidance with people outside of your support bubble.